jrief/django-shop-wishlists/README.rst

 product, these are also stored in the wishlist.

-The context of your products detail view contains an additional boolean variable, 'product_on_active_wishlist' which is true if the product is already on the active wishlist.
+The context of your products detail view contains an additional boolean variable, ``product_on_active_wishlist`` which is true if the product is already on the active wishlist.
 This is a convenience to inform the customer, if he already added the product to the wishlist.

-If MyProductDetailView defines a post() method, it shall delegate the post request to the mixin class using::
+If MyProductDetailView define a post() method, it shall delegate the post request to the mixin class using::

     def post(self, *args, **kwargs):